 Geothermal energy is a trending term in today’s go-green movement.
-Everyone wants to be energy conscious and carbon negative.
-And, what could be a better option than geothermal technology if you’re going to leave lesser carbon footprints?
+Everyone wants to be energy-conscious and carbon negative.
+And, what could be a better option than geothermal technology if you leave fewer carbon footprints?

 As appealing as it sounds, geothermal energy is yet to gain popularity in terms of usage.
 Many people are still unaware of its source and implications for the future generation.

 Earth’s core is the ultimate source of geothermal energy.
 It is the intense heat generated inside the earth.
-In the Greek language, “Geo” means earth, and “thermal” means heat.
+In Greek, “Geo” means earth, and “thermal” means heat.
 As simple as that!

 But how do the hot rocks and molten metals produce enough energy to power an entire house?
-Well, the process is very lengthy, and it takes hundreds of years for geothermal energy to form inside the earth.
+The process is lengthy; it takes hundreds of years for geothermal energy to form inside the earth.

 Table of Contents

 - Understanding the science behind the source of geothermal energy